MicrosoftDocs/azure-reference-other/studio-module-reference/extract-n-gram-features-from-text.md

 ### Sample results

-To illustrate how you can use the results, the following short example uses the Amazon Book Review dataset available in Studio.
+To illustrate how you can use the results, the following short example uses the Amazon Book Review dataset available in Studio (classic).
 The dataaset was filtered to show only reviews with a score of 4 or 5, and reviews with a string length of under 300 characters.

 From this dataset, a short review was selected, containing only 92 words.
 Here the author's name has been replaced with `Xxx` and the book title replaced with `Yyy`: